yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example: Sum of given numbers till the number entered is zero

-Write a MATLAB program to add all the numbers entered by the user until the user enters zero.
-The program should display the sum of the numbers to the console?
+**Question:** Write a MATLAB program to add all the numbers entered by the user until the user enters zero.
+The program should display the sum of the numbers.

 ```matlab
 % Initialize the sum